Boobalan2006/Augmented-Reality-in-Interior-Design/README.md

 ## 🎯 Overview

-FurniCraft AR is an innovative furniture shopping application that leverages cutting-edge AR technology to help users visualize furniture items in their real environment.
+ARID is an innovative furniture shopping application that leverages cutting-edge AR technology to help users visualize furniture items in their real environment.
 Built with Jetpack Compose and modern Android architecture, it provides a seamless and intuitive user experience for exploring and interacting with 3D furniture models.

 ## ✨ Features